Ali Sunan

-Ali Sunan (born 1 November 1970) is an Indonesian football player and manager who has previously played as amidfielder for PKT Bontang, PSIS Semarang, Persela Lamongan, PSJS South Jakarta and the Indonesia national team.
+Ali Sunan (born 1 November 1970) is an Indonesian former football player and manager who has previously played as a midfielder for PKT Bontang, PSIS Semarang, Persela Lamongan, PSJS South Jakarta and the Indonesia national team.

 International career

 He received his first international cap on 31 July 1999 against Cambodia and retired from the Indonesia national football team on 20 November 1999 against Cambodia, appearing in 10 matches and scoring 2 goals.
 Ali scored the first goal for Indonesia in the Football at the 1999 Southeast Asian Games tournament against Malaysia.